rust-lang/book/second-edition/nostarch/chapter19.md

 most straightforward way to do this is to use the same lifetime everywhere, as shown in Listing 19-13:

+To get this code to compile, we need to fill in the lifetime parameters for the string slice in `Context` and the reference to the `Context` in `Parser`.
+The most straightforward way to do this is to use the same lifetime name everywhere, as shown in Listing 19-13.
+Recall from the “Lifetime Annotations in Struct Definitions” section in Chapter 10 that each of `struct Context<'a>`, `struct Parser<'a>`, and `impl<'a>` is declaring a new lifetime parameter.
+While their names happen to all be the same, the three lifetime parameters declared in this example aren’t related.

 Filename: src/lib.rs

 ```